 After Halls Open

-The information below is only for students that are eligible to participate in the Fall 2017/Spring 2018 Returner Re–Contract process.
+The information below is only for students that are eligible to participate in the Fall 2024/Spring 2025 Returner Contract process.

-You must first submit your Fall/Spring housing contract before selecting 1, 2, or 3 roommates.
-(You are not required to make your prepayment to select roommate requests; however, you are required to pay within 10 calendar days to avoid having your contract cancelled.)
+You must first submit your Fall/Spring housing contract before selecting a roommate.
+(You are not required to make your prepayment to select a roommate request; however, you are required to pay within 7 calendar days to avoid having your contract cancelled.)
 You will not be able to select a room until the prepayment has been paid.

-After completing your returner contract, complete the following to request a roommate:
+After completing your contract, complete the following to request a roommate by January 12, 2024:

-Due to limited space availability, we strongly encourage mutually requested roommates to discuss their priorities and come up with the list of buildings and room types that they are interested in before Room Selection begins.
+Due to limited space availability, we strongly encourage mutually requested roommate pairs to discuss their priorities and come up with the list of buildings and room types that they are interested in before Room Selection begins.

 As soon as your Room Selection window opens, complete the following to select a room: